dboddie-canonical-work/disgorged-docs/upgrading-snapcraft.rst

 When the ``base`` keyword is used within ``snapcraft.yaml`` the following, long-deprecated, features are no longer available:

 -  *wiki* parts and their corner case quirks, such as allowing ``/`` (forward slash) in parts.
 -  ``cleanbuild`` and triggering builds using LXD from certain environment variables.
-See `Build on LXD </t/build-on-lxd>`__ for more details.
+See :ref:`Build on LXD <build-providers>` for more details.
 -  ``prepare``, ``build`` and ``install`` keywords, used in parts, have been replaced by ``override-build`` and ``snapcraftctl``.
 This means you can use ``override-`` for ``pull``, ``stage`` and ``prime`` stages too.
 -  the ``snap`` keyword has been superseded by the ``prime`` keyword.
 -  when calling build commands through snapcraft, ``--disable-parallel-build`` is no longer available.
-It can be setup per-part using the `build-attributes <snapcraft-parts-metadata.md#upgrading-snapcraft-heading--build-attributes>`__ property.
+It can be setup per-part using the :ref:`build-attributes <snapcraft-parts-metadata-build-attributes>` property.
 -  similarly, when calling build commands through snapcraft, ``--use-geoip`` (which affected ``stage-packages``) is no longer available.

 Migrating from *deb* to *snap*